-A closed mouth doesn’t get fed, but in reality, not too many of us want to admit when we need something.
-For a long time, we would rather pray for a miracle than to ask for help.
+A closed mouth doesn’t get fed.
+Although, not too many of us want to admit when we need something.
+We would rather pray for a miracle than to ask for help.
 However, learning to ask for help when you need it can open the doors for God to move.

 When anyone endures hardship, it’s a very humbling experience to tell someone what you need.
 It not only puts you in an uncomfortable situation, but it allows others to know something intimate about you.
-Let’s face it, not too many of us want to get that personal with others.
+To be honest, not too many of us want to get that personal with others.

-God taught us this lesson during a time we had a great need, and we were too prideful, ashamed or embarrassed to ask.
+God taught us this lesson during a time we had a great need, prideful, ashamed and embarrassed to ask.

 When we were coming out of the real estate industry, the transition was a process.
 We were getting a steady stream of income, but we were still trying to play catch up.
 One month we were short on our rent.
-Keep in mind, we had just downsized our home with a payment more than half of our original mortgage, and we were still short.
+We had just downsized our home with a payment more than half of our original mortgage, and we were still short.
 Now can you imagine how we felt?

-We spent days and hours contemplating what to do, and who we could ask to borrow the money.
-To keep in real, we were trying to determine who we didn’t want in our business, so we decided to ask a friend who did not attend our church so that nobody in our circle would know.
+We spent days contemplating what to do, and who we could ask to borrow the money.
+To be completely transparent, we were trying to determine who we didn’t want in our business.
+So we decided to ask a friend who did not attend our church, that way nobody in our circle would know.

 A few days later, we met with our mentor, who often checked in with us to see how things were going during that transitional season.
 When she asked about our finances, hesitantly, we told her the truth that we were unable to pay our rent that month and had to ask a friend to borrow the money.